mpartipilo/tikatours_src/data/extracted/content/regions/regions/kartli/index.en.md

 Located on the ancient Silk Route, Kartli is considered the cradle of Georgian civilization, steeped, marinated and glazed in layers of historyIn Georgian, the country is called Sakartvelo, a name derived from this province and the tribe, the Karts, that settled there.
-By the late 4th\-early 3rd centuries BC, the Kartli Kingdom had emerged as a powerful force and created a single Georgian civilization.
+By the late 4th-early 3rd centuries BC, the Kartli Kingdom had emerged as a powerful force and created a single Georgian civilization.

 ### Geography and climate

-This large historical area is located in central\-eastern Georgia and is filled with gorgeous hidden valleys, plains, orchards and significant cultural treasures.
+This large historical area is located in central-eastern Georgia and is filled with gorgeous hidden valleys, plains, orchards and significant cultural treasures.

 Separated from the west by low mountain ranges, Shida Kartli occupies a high plateau